 In the book of 2 Thessalonians, Paul made it quite clear that the coming of Christ would not occur until certain conditions are met: “…a falling away first, and that man of sin be revealed, the son of perdition” (2 Thess.2:3).
 A falling away or mass apostasy, along with the revealing of the antichrist, will precede the "Day of Christ".

 If we believe the word of God, then we should expect to see in these last days a progressive falling away from the pure word of God (K.J.B.) and sound doctrine to religion, philosophy and compromise with the world.

 “For the time will come when they will not endure sound doctrine…” (2 Tim.
 4:3).
 That which was prophesied regarding the decline of sound doctrine has indeed come to pass in our day and is, in many ways, responsible for the current spiritual famine.

 The crucial need of the hour is for leaders like the men of Issachar, “men that had understanding of the times, to know what Israel ought to do…” (1Chron.
 12:32).
-Many of today’s pastors and teachers are failing to adequately equip the saints to meet the extraordinary challenges of these perilous times.
+Many of today’s pastors and Bible teachers are failing to adequately equip the saints to meet the extraordinary challenges of these perilous times.

-Much of today’s Bible teaching is shallow, lacking the necessary "spiritual understanding" to effectually change lives; leaving God's people unprepared to discern and resist the forces of darkness working in and through a secular society.
+Much of today’s Bible teaching is shallow, lacking the necessary "spiritual understanding" to perfect the saints for battle; leaving God's people unable to discern and resist the forces of darkness working in and through a secular society.

 For example, in our present self centered culture, the doctrine of "self-denial" is a major stumbling block to spiritual growth.